webpack/concord/README.md

 #### positive

-* prefect node.js compatibility
+* perfect node.js compatibility
 * already many modules in npm
 * nothing need to be configured on application level to use modules

 #### negative

-* the exact process of preprocessing need to be specified in the code (i. e. `addStylesheet(compileLess(fs.readFileSync(__dirname + "/style.less", "utf-8")))`)
+* the exact process of preprocessing needs to be specified in the code (i. e. `addStylesheet(compileLess(fs.readFileSync(__dirname + "/style.less", "utf-8")))`)
-* the transform need to load and parse each code file to find dependencies.
+* the transform needs to load and parse each code file to find dependencies.
   Multiple transforms means the code is parsed multiple times.
 Performance!
 * You need to repeat yourself when using many files of the same module type
-* transforms are too simple to handle complex tasks, i. e. depending on more files
+* transforms are too simple to handle complex tasks, i.e. depending on more files

 #### open questions